This is a look at the Supreme Logo and the history behind the business.

 All controversy aside, the bold, eye-catching design of the Supreme logo has undoubtedly served the brand well, allowing them to subtly speak to the interests of their target audience while still creating a logo that is simple and clean in its design.

-Popularity of the Supreme Logo
+The popularity of the Supreme Logo

 Over the years, the Supreme logo has enjoyed an enormous amount of representation in pop culture.
 Celebrities ranging from NFL wide receiver Odell Beckham Jr. to Justin Bieber have all been spotted wearing clothing that sports the Supreme logo, and Supreme has teamed up with an equally wide range of celebrities to create photoshoots featuring their logo including Michael Jordan, Lady Gaga, Mike Tyson, Neil Young, and many more.